 Anaerobic Digestion Tools and Resources

 In the United States, about 95 percent of the food we throw away ends up in landfills or combustion facilities.
-In 2014, we disposed of more than 38 million tons of food waste.
+In 2015, we disposed of approximately 37.5 million tons of food waste.
 It costs a lot of money to produce food and it is expensive to manage uneaten food as a waste.
 To help reduce these costs, EPA promotes diversion of food waste from landfills.
 Anaerobic digestion (AD) facilities can process food waste that would otherwise go to landfills.

 - Document the processing capacity at AD facilities;

 - Track the growth of this capacity; and